GambuzX/Crosswords-Puzzle/T6G12/ReadMe.txt

 - After player ends the game, his statistics are shown in the console before being saved in a file.

-- Number of wrong submissions by the player and if he finished or not statistics are also kept.
+- Number of solutions asked for, number of wrong submissions and if the player finished or not are also kept as statistics.

 - If player wrongly submits a board, the incorrect words are shown to the user.